v1xerunt/AdaCare/README.md

 The source code for *AdaCare: Explainable Clinical Health Status Representation Learning via Scale-Adaptive Feature Extraction and Recalibration*

+Thanks for your interest in our work.
+More details about the experiment, case study and visualization system will be released before AAAI2020.

 ## Requirements

 * Install python, pytorch.
 We use Python 3.7.3, Pytorch 1.1.